-Maternity also provide an epidural service using the same pumps but work from their own policies and are therefore not included in this policy.
-The protocols on the pumps in Maternity are significantly different from those used for acute pain management and are therefore not interchangeable between these two areas.
+An epidural service is provided within the Maternity unit.
+Maternity use the same designated CADD-Solis® ambulatory infusion pumps as those used by the Inpatient pain service for the treatment and management of acute pain.
+However, the protocols on the pumps in Maternity are significantly different from those used for acute pain management and are therefore not interchangeable between these two areas.
+Please refer to the Maternity Epidural policy for their designated protocols.

-Epidural analgesia is only to be administered using a yellow Smiths Medical CADD Solis pump and a dedicated yellow stripped administration set.
-This equipment is not to be used for any other infusions.
-No other equipment should be used to administer epidural infusions.
+Epidural analgesia is only to be administered using a yellow Smiths Medical CADD-Solis pump and a dedicated CADD-SOLIS ® Yellow Striped High Volume Administration Set.
+This equipment is for sole use for epidurals and is not permitted for any other infusions.

 |Target Audience:||All clinical staff caring for patients with epidural analgesia|

-- Administration of Injectable Medicines via Intravenous Route Policy & Procedures
+- Administration of Injectable Medicines via Intravenous Route Policy and Procedures

 - Trust Medicine Management Policy